 Once you pick a location, the next item on your to-do list is to find out how you are getting there!

-Before going to Guatemala, we were living as digital nomads in San Cristóbal de las Casas in Chiapas, Mexico, and so we took a shuttle from San Cristóbal to Panajachel and crossed into Guatemala by land.
+Before going to Guatemala, we were living as digital nomads in San Cristóbal de las Casas in Chiapas, Mexico.
+We took a shuttle from San Cristóbal to Panajachel and crossed into Guatemala by land.

 - 🚌 Local chicken bus — These are loud and colorful American school buses that have been painted and converted into the local mode of transport (these are an iconic national symbol of Guatemala!).